-The ROI model was created by Jack and Patty Phillips to add a financial metric to Kirkpatrick's Four Levels of Evaluation.
+The ROI model was created by Jack and Patti Phillips to add a financial metric to Kirkpatrick's Four Levels of Evaluation.
 Follow a sample return on investment calculation and anticipate critiques from executive leaders.

 - Jack Phillips developed the ROI model to add a financial component to training evaluation.
 He did this by building on Donald Kirkpatrick's four-level model.
 Phillips added level zero, which represents program inputs, like the number of people who attend the training, as well as the costs.
 He also added level five, which is return on investment, or ROI, to identify the financial impact of a training program and isolate it from other factors.
 Here's an example.
 Let's say you want to evaluate a sales training program for a retail chain with 100 stores.